Fingel/weelisten/README.md

 screen or tmux session and would like notifications on your desktop.

 ## Installation
-Weelisten requires python-notify2.
-This package is named `python-notify2` in debian/ubuntu and the Arch Linux AUR.
+Weelisten requires python3-notify2.
+This package is named `python3-notify2` in debian/ubuntu and `python-notify2` in the Arch Linux AUR.
 Alternatively you can install it using pip: `pip install -r requirements.txt`

 ## Usage
 First make sure your weechat relay is up and available.
 Then clone the repo and launch the client: